AstyCX/xjobsidian/README.md

 # XJObsidian

 XJObsidian is a tool that makes note-taking with xournal++ and Obsidian easier.
+The project ships with a portable installation script that works on Linux, macOS and Windows (via WSL).

 ## Table of Contents
 - [Roadmap](#roadmap)